-Initially designed by Felix Wankel back in 1951, this incredible engineering feat has been provided with very few opportunities in the modern-day automotive world.
+Initially designed by Felix Wankel in 1951, this incredible engineering feat has been provided with few opportunities in the modern-day automotive world.

 Still, Mazda is determined to use it to its full potential.

-Rotary engines can produce more power compared to a relative piston-based engine due to combustion occurring twice as frequently.
-It’s incredibly smooth, and it’s also capable of spinning at far higher revolutions than a camshaft and valve setup.
+Rotary engines can produce more power than a relative piston-based engine due to combustion occurring twice as frequently.
+It’s incredibly smooth, and also capable of spinning at far higher revolutions than a camshaft and valve setup.

 Mazda continued using the rotary engine in their RX-8 and later featured in 2012 during Mazda2 testing, using the rotary technology as a range extender when combined with an electric setup.

-Since then, patent drawings have also surfaced, which prove that Mazda is still determined to continue with it, but little is known about their intentions.
-All we do know is that there is a small, hard-working team working at Mazda to ensure that they do their best to keep the rotary dream alive.
+Since then, patent drawings have also surfaced, proving that Mazda is still determined to continue with it, but little is known about their intentions.
+All we know is that there is a small, hard-working team working at Mazda to ensure that they do their best to keep the rotary dream alive.

 As much as we love the 13B, it’s certainly not without its faults, so you’ll need to decide for yourself whether the pros outweigh the cons.